vishdev-git/typescript-event-management/README.md

 2. **Install Dependencies**

-   Ensure you have Node.js and npm installed.
+   Ensure you have Node.js 20.0 or above installed and npm installed.
 Then run:

    ```bash
    npm install